meekm/LoRaSoundkit/README.md

 #### Arduino FFT
 I used the https://www.arduinolibraries.info/libraries/arduino-fft library.
-The two files “arduinoFFT.h” and arduinoFFT.ccp” are already in your .ino main directory
+The two files “arduinoFFT.h” and arduinoFFT.ccp” are already in your .ino main directory.

 ## Config file
 In the config.h some parameters are defined.
-#### Cycle count
+#### CycleTime
-The cycle count defines how often a measurement is sent to the thingsnetwork in msec.:
+The cycle count defines how often a measurement is sent to the thingsnetwork in seconds:
 ```
-#define CYCLECOUNT   60000
+#define CYCLETIME   60
 ```
+For RIVM and sensor.community use 150

 #### LoRa TTN keys
-The device address and keys have to be set to the ones generated in the TTN console.
-Login in the TTN console and add your device.
+TTN V2 stops at the end of 2021, so my advice is use the TTN console V3 to set your keys.
+Register your device, choose 'manually' and MAC version 1.03.
-Choose activation mode OTAA and copy the APPEUI, DEVEUI and APPKEY keys into this config file:
+Choose activation mode OTAA and copy the the (generated) APPEUI and APPKEY keys into this config file (config,h):
 ```
 #define APPEUI "0000000000000000"
-#define DEVEUI "0000000000000000"
 #define APPKEY "00000000000000000000000000000000"
 ```
+Note that unique DEVEUI is read from the TTGO ESP32 board id.
+The DEVEUI is displayed in the TTGO log during startup and is displayed on the OLED display.
+This value must be entered in the TTN console in the field DEVEUI.

 ## Specification

-#### Sound Measuerment
+#### Sound Measurement
-* sample frequency  MEMS microphone 22.628 khz
+* sample frequency  MEMS microphone 22.628 kHz
 * 18 bits per sample
 * soundbuffer 2048 samples
 * FFT bands in bins of 11 Hz (22628 / 2048)